Youth athlete performance & resilience

 Emotional reactivity or shutdown under pressure

-Confidence and self-esteem challenges
+Identity, confidence and self-esteem challenges

-Stress related to competition, school, or expectations
+Stress related to competition, school, peers or expectations

 We address these challenges through psychotherapy — while enhancing performance, focus, and wellbeing.